MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Modules.md

 ## Module autoloading

-The first time that you run a command from an installed module, PowerShell automatically imports that module.
+The first time that you run a command from an installed module, PowerShell automatically imports (loads) that module.
 The module must be stored in the locations specified in the `$env:PSModulePath` environment variable.
 Modules in other locations must be imported using the `Import-Module` cmdlet.

 Module autoloading allows you to use commands in a module without any setup or profile configuration.
 There's no need to manage modules after you install them